-These jobs will already be equipped with the proper tools for you to succeed virtually.
-Companies with fully remote positions will likely also have a better understanding of what to expect of their remote employees.
+These full-time jobs will already be equipped with the proper tools for you to succeed virtually.
+Companies and employers with fully remote positions will likely also have a better understanding of what to expect of their remote employees.

-The key difference between hybrid remote work and fully remote work is the company.
-With a hybrid position, some of your coworkers may be in-office, as opposed to an all-remote staff.
+The key difference between hybrid remote work and remote employees with full-time jobs is the company.
+With a hybrid position, some of your coworkers work on-site, as opposed to an all-remote team.
 This changes the general culture of your workplace.

 Regardless of the projects, organizations, and clients, practically all jobs can be turned into hybrid positions.
 It can be a role in customer support, sales, data analysis, or even public health-related tasks.
-The CFO of a large hospital may be fully remote, so might an entry-level assistant position.
+The CFO of a large hospital may be assigned to work from home, so might an entry-level assistant position.
 No matter what your skills and work experience, there are remote jobs out there for you.
 It just depends on the employers’ or company’s resources, ability, and technology to offer location flexibility to its employees.

 One more kind of remote work is forced remote.
-This is when a traditionally in-person position is forced online due to circumstance.
+This is when a traditionally in-person position is forced to work from home due to circumstances.
 Many people are finding themselves in forced remote situations due to the COVID-19 pandemic.

-Not all companies were ready for the sudden switch to online work, and without the proper infrastructure and procedures in place, their employees had a difficult time.
-Odds are you may already be one of the more than a million people forced into online work by the pandemic, and you may have found it frustrating and difficult.
+Not all companies were ready for the sudden switch to working remotely.
+Without the proper infrastructure, technology, and procedures in place, both employees and employers had a difficult time.
+Odds are you may already be one of the more than a million people forced into working remotely by the pandemic, and you may have found it frustrating and challenging.

-The good news is that this doesn’t mean you aren’t cut out for remote work.
-You may just need to find an online position that was designed with remote work in mind.
-This is where remote first work and flex work come into play.
+The good news is that this doesn’t mean you aren’t cut out for remote jobs.
+You may just need to find an online position designed with working remotely in mind.
+This is where remote-first work and flex work come into play.

 The truth about remote work

 Remote work requires just as much dedication and skills as working in a traditional office.
 Sometimes even more so.
-You need to be self driven and able to keep on top of your schedule and time management.
+You need to be self-driven and able to keep on top of your productivity, schedule, and time management.

-And while you can work from anywhere given the right tools, transitioning to remote work probably won’t mean you’ll be putting together that project report from your beach towel.
-Remote work, like traditional office work across all industries, require good lighting, stable internet connection, strong desire or determination to keep productivity levels up, and diminished distractions.
+While you can work from home or anywhere given the right resources and education, transitioning to remote work probably won’t mean you’ll be putting together that project report from your beach towel.
+Remote jobs, like traditional office work across all industries, require good lighting, stable internet connection, strong desire or determination to keep productivity levels up, and diminished distractions near the work site.

 Is remote work for everyone?

-No. As exciting as it is that more and more people are being offered the chance to work remotely, some people–like some industries–are better suited to working on site.
-According to Buffer, loneliness, communication and the ability to separate work from one’s home life are the biggest challenges that remote workers face.
+No. As exciting as it is that more and more people are being offered the chance to work from home or anywhere remotely, some workers–like some industries–are better suited as in-office employees.
+According to Buffer, loneliness, communication, and the ability to separate work from one’s home life are the biggest challenges that remote workers face.

-The most helpful thing you can do now is make an honest assessment of your strengths and weaknesses as they pertain to time management and remote work.
+The most helpful thing you can do now is to make an honest assessment of your strengths and weaknesses as they pertain to time management, productivity, and remote work.
 If you’re unsure where to start, try matching your personality type to your ideal remote career.

 General trends of remote work